 Emerging from a health scare in the fall of 2023, now married with two children, Dan has shifted his attention away from the grind of music production to seek out a creative life that is both robust and conducive to healthy living.
 That shift has led Munkus back to his earliest passion of mark making and a deeply felt and surprising painting practice.

 Dan makes work in Peekskill, NY where he lives with his beautiful wife and two children.
 He has released many musical works under his given name, with his band Old Robes, as The Atomic Boxer, more recently as Polka Dot Deli, and working as a producer/engineer with other artists.
 He has made work internationally and has toured across the United States performing his solo works of music.
-He is preparing for solo shows of his paintings in the fall of 2025 and the spring of 2026.
+He is preparing for two-person and solo shows of his paintings in 2026.
 He can be found most days painting in his backyard studio, tinkering with music, or at the gym.
 For inquiries please contact Dan at dmunkus@gmail.com

 Kinosaito Community Art Benefit Show - Dec.
 2024